Numerical method for disordered quantum phase transitions in the large$-N$ limit: Conclusions

 Let us compare the performance of our method with that of the method proposed in Ref.~\cite{2008_Maestro_PRL} and outlined in Sec.~\ref{sec:three_Adr}.
 The main difference is how the sums over the Matsubara frequencies in the self-consistent equations (\ref{rend}) are handled.
 The method of Ref.~\cite{2008_Maestro_PRL} works at $T=0$ where the Matsubara sum becomes an integral.
 This integral is performed analytically which saves computation time.
 However, the price is a complete diagonalization of the coupling matrix $M$ which is very costly ($\mathcal{O}(L^3)$ operations per iteration).
 Moreover, observables at $T\neq 0$ are not directly accessible.

 In contrast, our method performs the Matsubara sum numerically which allows us to use the fast matrix inversion of Ref.~\cite{1992_Meurant_SJMAA} (which needs just $\mathcal{O}(L)$ operations per iteration) instead of a full diagonalization.
-Furthermore, we can calculate observables at $T\neq 0$.
+Furthermore, we can calculate observables at $T\neq 0$ in contrast to Ref.~\cite{2008_Maestro_PRL}.
 However, our effort increases with decreasing $T$.
-Thus, the two methods are in some sense complimentary.
+Thus, the two methods are in some sense complementary.
 The method of Ref.~\cite{2008_Maestro_PRL} is favourable for small systems when true $T=0$ results are desired.
 Our method works better for larger systems at moderately low temperatures.

 We also emphasize that all our results have been obtained by converging the self-consistent equations (\ref{rend}) by means of a simple mixing scheme.
 Even better performance could be obtained by combining our matrix inversion scheme with the solve-join-patch algorithm \cite{2008_Maestro_PRL} for convergence acceleration.